rdpate/pyr/readme.md

     # use -p with one or more directories to append to sys.path
     # eg. the project's Python module directory (relative path from $0)
     exec .../pyr -p"$(basename "$0")/py3" "$@"
+    # specify path to pyr or pyr-standalone (see Standalone Pyr)

 Run without args for an interactive console or supply MODULE:FUNC, either way project-specific directories and settings are applied.
 Individual stubs can hook into your Python code simply: